discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 ### Using `highWaterMark`

 Another way to improve performance is through altering the `highWaterMark` property.
-This property put simply, describes how many packets of Opus audio should be available to the stream at any given time.
+This property describes how many Opus audio packets should be available to the stream at any given time.

 The default value for this property is `12` - this equates to 240 ms of audio ready to play at any given time.
 You can adjust the property like so: